OHIF/Viewers/platform/docs/docs/platform/managers/hotkeys.md

 - `setHotkeys`: The most important method in the `HotkeysManager` which binds the keys with commands.
 - `setDefaultHotKeys`: set the defaultHotkeys **property**.
-Note that, this method **does not** bind the provided hotkeys; however, when `restoreDefaultBindings` is called, the provided defaultHotkeys will get binded.
+Note that, this method **does not** bind the provided hotkeys; however, when `restoreDefaultBindings` is called, the provided defaultHotkeys will get bound.
 - `destroy`: reset the HotkeysManager, and remove the set hotkeys and empty out the `defaultHotkeys`